bgamari/ghc-wiki-import/type-functions-status.md

 - Parsing and renaming of kind signatures (toplevel and in classes).
-- Parsing and renaming of indexed types declarations.
+- Parsing and renaming of indexed types declarations (toplevel and in classes).

 ## Type Checking